godotengine/godot-docs/tutorials/io/binary_serialization_api.rst

 Introduction
 ------------

-Godot has a simple serialization API based on Variant.
+Godot has a serialization API based on Variant.
 It's used for converting data types to an array of bytes efficiently.
 This API is used in the functions ``get_var`` and ``store_var`` of :ref:`class_File` as well as the packet APIs for :ref:`class_PacketPeer`.
 This format